Pierre Bruneau (journalist)

-Pierre Bruneau, (born June 5, 1952 in Victoriaville, Quebec) is a Canadian journalist and news anchor.
+Pierre Bruneau, (/fr/; born June 5, 1952 in Victoriaville, Quebec) is a Canadian journalist and news anchor.
 He is the longtime anchor of the weekday edition of TVA Nouvelles news bulletins which air on the Quebec television network TVA every weekday.

 Background

 Bruneau started his media career on Victoriaville's CFDA in 1972 while studying psychology at Université du Québec.
 He later worked for the now-defunct Trois-Rivières's CJTR, as well as for Montreal's CKAC and CITE as a host and reporter.
 In 1976, he became a news anchor for Télé-Metropole, which later became TVA.
 At first he was the anchor of the 6 PM evening news and also became co-anchor after 2000 for the midday and 5 PM newscast alongside Pierre Jobin and Paul Larocque, respectively.
 For several years, Claude Charron, former Parti Québécois MNA and Cabinet Minister was pairing with Bruneau on the late afternoon news.
 He was also the host of other shows such as Qu'en pense le Quebec and Y'a du soleil.
 In 2006, Bruneau celebrated his 30 years of work for TVA and received several awards.
 He was also inducted in 2003 into the Canadian Association of Broadcasters Hall of Fame.

 In March 2022, Bruneau announced his retirement from TVA, effective June 19.
 He was subsequently named as the recipient of the Academy of Canadian Cinema and Television's Lifetime Achievement Award at the 11th Canadian Screen Awards in 2023.

 In the same year, he was named the inaugural recipient of the Prix René-Lévesque, the new Prix du Québec award for lifetime achievement in journalism.